What Color Pool Liner Is Best — Dark or Light?

-Your pool liner is a great way to have some fun and show off your personal style!
-When customers come to us for new pool liners, they often ask whether they should opt for a darker colored liner or a light one.
+Your pool liner is a great way to have fun and show off your personal style!
+When customers come to us for new pool liners, they often ask whether they should opt for a darker-colored liner or a light one.
 Great question!
 The color actually impacts a lot more than many pool owners think.
 When that discussion comes up, we generally urge our customers to consider the following factors:

 Debris & Damage

 As you might expect, dark liners — especially if they are patterned — are good at hiding dirt and debris.
 A darker pool liner also hides imperfections, like scratches and stains, making them less noticeable.
 On the flip side, leaves, twigs, and other debris will likely be more pronounced against a light-colored liner and require more cleaning and scrubbing.

 The sun and chemical usage will always take a toll on your pool liner.
 With bolder colors, you may see a more noticeable discoloration from sunlight and chemicals over time and have to replace the liner sooner.
 The fading on light liners may be less noticeable.

 Naturally, a dark pool liner will absorb and hold heat, much like when you wear dark clothing during the summertime.
 Overall, that can save you on utility costs and keep your pool warmer throughout the swimming season.

 Picking a pattern is all about the look you want your pool and backyard to have.
 The pattern can be bright, bold, and eye-catching to make your pool stand out.
 A more natural-looking, subdued pattern can help your pool blend in with the surroundings.
 When looking at patterns, keep in mind your deck, patio, landscaping, and other backyard decor that you may be trying to match and the overall aesthetic of your home.